How to Monitor Site Performance in Manage

 • 🔴 Red (0–49): Poor

-• Largest Contentful Paint (LCP) – Time when the largest visible content appears.
+• Largest Contentful Paint (LCP): The time required for the largest visible element to render.

-• Total Blocking Time (TBT) – Total delay caused by scripts between FCP and interactive state.
+• Total Blocking Time (TBT): The total delay caused by scripts that prevent user interaction.

-• Speed Index – Measures how fast content is visually displayed.
+• Speed Index: An overall measure of how quickly content is visually displayed.

 The frequency of scans depends on which plan you have.

-• Audits to review: Click Show to review the lists of audits that need your attention.
+• Audits to Review: Click Show to see specific technical failures that need fixing.

 To learn more, see this documentation: About Pagespeed Insights